PabbisettySivaKumar/Agent_Implementations/ai_tutor_with_memory/README.md

 Memory persists even after you close the app!
 ---
 ## Example Questions
-1.Explain the Pythagorean theorem with an example.
+1. Explain the Pythagorean theorem with an example.

-2.“Differentiate x² + 3x + 2.
+2. Differentiate x² + 3x + 2.

-3.What’s a binary search algorithm?
+3. What’s a binary search algorithm?

-4.Give me an exercise to practice derivatives.
+4. Give me an exercise to practice derivatives.

 ---
 ## Clearing Memory